GitAtom-PDX/GitAtom/README.md

 Site index and archive are created at initialization, and they are updated when new entries are added.

-###Troubleshooting
+### Troubleshooting
 Permission denied when ssh into remote server:

 This issue comes up when a user has multiple ssh keys to choose from.
 To solve, you need to create an alias that indicates use of a specific key.
-This is done by updating the config file in the remote repository
+This is done by updating the config file in the remote repository.
-In `ssh config`  add/modify the following
+In `ssh config`  add/modify the following:
 `Host <human readable hostname>`
 `HostName <host address>`
-`User <username>
+`User <username>`
 `IDFile ~/.ssh/key`
-`IDOnly` yes
+`IDOnly yes`

 Note IDFile needs a complete file path.